Generic Name: oseltamivir (os el TAM ih veer)

 Take the oseltamivir capsule with a full glass of water.

-Oseltamivir may be taken with food or milk if it upsets your stomach.
+Oseltamivir may be taken with food if it upsets your stomach.

 To treat flu symptoms: Take oseltamivir every 12 hours for 5 days.